xclarifyio/wp-clarify/readme.txt

 == Description ==

-[Clarify](http://Clarify.io) is an API that makes audio and video searchable.
+Clarify - http://Clarify.io - is an API that makes audio and video searchable.
 It uses automatic speech recognition to extract spoken English, Spanish, and French and lets you retrieve detailed information about your media with simple API calls.
 Once you [sign up for an account](https://developer.clarify.io/accounts/signup/), you add your API key to the settings and the rest is handled automatically.

 == Installation ==

 1. Download the wp-clarify.zip file from Github
 1. Visit Plugins > Add New > Upload Plugin and upload the zip file
-1. Under Settings > Clarify add your API key available from the [Developer Portal](https://developer.clarify.io/apps/list/)
+1. Under Settings > Clarify add your API key available from the Developer Portal: https://developer.clarify.io/apps/list/

 == Usage ==